cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 The following `ForkJoinReplaceAction` class extends the `RecursiveAction` class to solve this problem.
 The `void` method `compute()` in charge of the performing the tasks in parallel.
 It calls the `process()` method that replaces the element in the array when the split part is smaller than the specified `THRESHOLD`.
-Otherwise, it calls the static `invokeAll` method in the `ForkJoinTask` class with a list of instances of the `ForkJoinReplaceAction` in which the array is divided in a half.
+Otherwise, it calls the static `invokeAll` method in the `ForkJoinTask` class with a list of instances of the `ForkJoinReplaceAction` in which the array is divided in half.

 {% highlight java linenos %}
 public class ForkJoinReplaceAction extends RecursiveAction {